 Stormwater Utility Fee

-The Stormwater Utility Fee is collected from all real properties in the City on a quarterly basis.
-The fees are used exclusively to maintain and improve the storm sewer in Moline.
+All real properties within the City of Moline are assessed a Stormwater Utility Fee on a quarterly basis.
+The fees are used to comply with all requirements of the National Pollution Discharge Elimination System (NPDES), as well as maintain and improve the stormwater systems throughout Moline.
 Over 115 miles of pipe, nearly 5,878 catch basins and inlets, and countless ravines and ditches in the City require frequent repair and additions are made each year to help alleviate flooding and drainage problems in the City.

-|Small - Under 1/4 Acre||$5.84|
+|Small - Under 1/4 Acre||$7.59|

-|Medium - 1/4 to 1/2 Acre||$11.24|
+|Medium - 1/4 to 1/2 Acre||$14.61|

-|Large - 1/2 to 2 Acres||$23.07|
+|Large - 1/2 to 2 Acres||$29.99|

 Larger and Non-Residential Properties